5jt/dyalog-cookbook/manuscript/02 Structure.md

 If your application uses multiple threads, the thread states can't be saved in a crash workspace anyway.

-You need your program to catch and report any errors before it dies, something we will discuss in the chapter _Handling Errors_.
+You need your program to catch and report any errors before it dies, something we will discuss in the chapter [Handling errors](./07 Handling errors.html).

 ### Send an executable file (EXE)